 The amount paid will depend on the amount of money left behind by the deceased person that is accessible and available to be used towards the funeral costs.
 This can come in the form of any assets in the deceased's estate such as money, savings, other funds, insurance policies, funeral plans or money due from pensions or burial clubs.
 Any such money from the deceased person, if available, will need to be used to pay for the funeral expenses.

-As a result, Social Security Scotland will calculate the Funeral Support Payment amount to be paid, less any deductions from assets that are accessible in the deceased's estate.
-This only applies if the deceased person is aged 18 years old or over.
-No deductions will be made if the deceased person is aged 17 years old or under.
+Social Security Scotland will deny applications if assets in the deceased's estate are accessible and sufficient to meet the costs of a funeral.
+These provisions only apply if the deceased person is aged 18 years old or over.
+Assets are not

-10 If the client is relying on a backdated award of qualifying benefit that relates to at least one day in the 6 month period, then they can apply within 20 working days after the end of the 6 month period (provided they are applying within 3 months of being informed of the backdated award).
+&lt;sup>9 If the client is relying on a backdated award of qualifying benefit that relates to at least one day in the 6 month period, then they can apply within 20 working days after the end of the 6 month period (provided they are applying within 3 months of being informed of the backdated award).
 Also, clients can now apply after the original 6 months following the funeral if the reason for the delay in applying is linked to Covid-19.